mathiasertl/django-ca/docs/source/crl.rst

 ****************

-If you have (correctly) configured a :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` and setup the webserver under that URL, you do not have to do anything to provide CRLs.
+If you have (correctly) configured a :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` and setup the web server under that URL, you do not have to do anything to provide CRLs.

 **django-ca** provides the generic view :py:class:`~django_ca.views.CertificateRevocationListView` to provide CRLs via HTTP.
-Since CRLs are always signed directly by the CA, it is currently required that the private key of the CA is available to the webserver.
+Since CRLs are always signed directly by the CA, it is currently required that the private key of the CA is available to the web server.

 Override default hostname
 =========================